nilearn/nilearn/doc/dataset_manipulation.rst

 Resampling
 ...........

-Nifti Masker offers two ways to resample images:
+:class:`NiftiMasker` offers two ways to resample images:

   * *target_affine*: resample (resize, rotate...) images by providing a new affine
-  * *target_shape*: resize images by providing directly a new shape
+  * *target_shape*: resize images by directly providing a new shape

 Resampling can be used for example to reduce processing time of an algorithm by lowering image resolution.